My Philosophy

 Maybe it feels like you never do enough or reach your/other's standards; however, you are doing what you can with your energy, resources, access, time, and all the factors that go into "humaning".

-Self-love > self-esteem.
+Self-acceptance > self-esteem.

 Every emotion is valid.